ComandiniDevis/Hello-world/README.md

 # Hello-world
 First repository
-Iìm trying to understand how to use GitHugb.
-This is my first projectr and I'm making changes to the readme file.
+I'm trying to understand how to use GitHub.
+This is my first project and I'm making changes to the readme file.